Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 Furthermore, we always recommend paying that little bit extra for a cup of coffee.
 Cheap coffee is more likely to be low quality, and reflect unfair prices paid to the farmer.

-In terms of buying your own coffee beans online, we recommend buying the best coffee beans in the uk, from ethical coffee companies who are transparent about their ethical sourcing policies.
+In terms of buying your own coffee beans online, we recommend buying the best coffee beans in the uk, from ethical coffee companies that are transparent about their ethical sourcing policies.

 Look on the coffee company's website - do they have a dedicated page where they discuss their sustainable and ethical policies?